If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 What do I need to take with me when I go for my treatment or consultation?

-Please take the claim authorisation number we give you, which you’ll find on the front page of your claim acceptance letter.
+Please take the care number we give you, which you’ll find on the front page of your acceptance letter.

 You may find it useful to take a list of any questions you have and a pen and paper to make notes.